 DON’T GET LOST IN THE CROWD : SMALL IS THE NEW BIG

-Placements secured and professional relationships formed through NARIPs music supervisor sessions have earned praise and many placements!
+Placements secured and professional relationships formed through NARIPs music supervisor sessions have earned praise and placements!
 See TESTIMONIALS and PLACEMENTS sections below.

 Click here to read what people say about NARIP’s Music Supervisor Sessions.

 See full list of NARIP placements to date here.
 For articles in The Guardian (UK), MusikWeek (UK), Musik Woche (Germany), Taxi Drivers: Cinema e Cultura Metropolitano (Italy), MEOW (US) and other publications, and to read about NARIP members and session participants who have made almost 100 placements as a direct result of NARIP Sessions, click here.